ek95/Disk-Cache-Attacks/README.md

 To exit the POC press CTRL+C.
 ### Example
 As an simple example, which also works on patched kernels, follow these instructions:
+1. Build `linux/tools/access` using `cmake . && make`.
+   This tool can be used to simulate a simple access pattern with a configurable delay to a given file page.
+2. Build the POC as described above.
+3. Create a test file, for example by using `dd if=/dev/urandom of=./test.so bs=4k count=32`.
+4. Launch the POC on page 1 of test.so `./ev_chk <path to test.so> 1` and wait until the POC is initialised ([OK] Ready).
+5. Launch the access tool configured with a period of 1000ms and 10 accesses on the target page `./access <path to test.so> 1 1000 10`
+Now you should see the page accesses appearing in the output of the POC.
+On a system featuring a AMD Ryzen 5 2600X CPU, 16GB of Corsair DDR4 3000MHz RAM, a Samsung 970 EVO SSD and Linux 5.3.0-51 this leads to eviction times around 100ms.

 ### Tweaking
 Currently the attack is configured with defines starting at `linux\evict_and_check\src\main.c:130` you might want to play with these values to optimise the attack for your system.